meteonomiqs/gtm-weather/README.md

 Next, the custom dimesions need to be filled.
 You can assign multiple weather parameters to the same custom dimenions.
 In this case the values will be separated by a pipe symbol `|`

-Weather parameter that are left blank will not be available in the session data later.
+Weather parameters that are left blank will not be available in the session data later.

+**NOTE: make sure only to use indices of custom dimensions that are not used elsewhere!**

 Finally, you have to enable the tag to fire once per page as described here